Shalma Midje

-Gertrudis Engueme Midje Obiang (born 17 November 2007), commonly known as Shalma Midje, is an Equatoguinean footballer who plays as a midfielder for División de Honor Guipúzcoa Femenina club Zumaiako Fútbol Taldea and the Equatorial Guinea national team.
+Gertrudis Engueme Midje Obiang (born 17 November 2007), commonly known as Shalma Midje, is a professional footballer who plays as a midfielder for Tercera Federación club Fundación CD Tenerife B. Born in Spain, she plays for the Equatorial Guinea national team.

 Club career

 In August 2021, Midje joined Real Sociedad academy from Zumaiako.
 In summer 2024, she departed from Real Sociedad C and returned to her first club, Zumaiako.
 She received a tribute from her former club in December.

+Midje joined Fundación CD Tenerife B in 2026.

 International career

 In February 2025, the Spanish-born talent received her first call-up to the Equatorial Guinea senior national team at just 17 years old.
 Discovered by scouts during vacation the previous year, she was selected to participate in a double-header against Tanzania in the 2026 Women's Africa Cup of Nations qualification.
 On 20 February 2025, she made her debut as a starter in a 3–1 away defeat to the Twiga Stars, scoring her first goal and Equatorial Guinea's only goal of the match.